MiguelMoragaMoya/vertex-ai-taxi-demo4/README.md

 ## Results
 The model is successfully deployed and active on a Vertex AI Endpoint, achieving a baseline RMSE of 8 minutes on the test dataset

+## Note on Execution
+** Interactive Approach **: Due to the demostration nature of this assessment, the end-to-end workflow (including training) is executed interactively within the `DEMO4_AI.ipnb` notebook using Vertex AI Colab.
+** Reference Script **: The `train.py` file is provided as a reference implementation for modularizing the training logic, intended for potential migration to Vertex AI Pipelines or Custom Jobs